Freelancers can sometimes be represented or managed by an agency. Freelancers may work as and when required, or may work on a project basis.

 Freelancers are subject to the terms and conditions of their contract with their employing organisation.
 The contract may or may not include the same contractual employment rights as the organisation's non-freelance employees.

-Many unions, such as the National Union of Journalists (NUJ), support freelancers, for instance by establishing suggested rates for different kinds of work.
+Many unions, such as the BECTU sector of Prospect, support freelancers, for instance by establishing suggested rates for different kinds of work.

 Advantages of freelancing